vivien/buildroot/board/raspberrypi/readme.txt

     |   `-- start.elf
     `-- zImage

-[0] Note for Volatile: rootfs.tar will only be there if you kept
+[0] Note for Volatile: rootfs.tar and rootfs.ext4 will only be there if
-    "tar the root filesystem" option selected in "Filesystem images".
+    you kept "tar the root filesystem" and "ext2/3/4 root filesystem" options selected in "Filesystem images".

 Prepare you SDCard
 ==================